 Cornwall is one of the top holiday destinations in the UK and is famed for its spectacular beaches, wonderful scenery and historic castles, but there is far more to see and do, especially if you look off the beaten track.
-If you are planning a stay in Cornwall, here's a quick guide to places to visit in Cornwall for something different.
+If you are planning a stay in Cornwall, here's a quick guide to unusual things to do in Cornwall for something different.

 The Lost Gardens of Heligan is open to the public all year round and is a great place to visit at different times of the year because every visit is unique.

-Poldark Tin Mine transport visitors back to the days when Cornish miners were common place, and is one of the few mines in the UK that offers underground guided tours.
-The Poldark Tin Mines experiences help to create what it was really like to work in the mine.
+Poldark Tin Mine transports visitors back to the days when Cornish miners were commonplace and is one of the few mines in the UK that offers underground guided tours.
+The Poldark Tin Mines experiences helped create what it was really like to work in the mine.

 Visitors will learn about the real working environments of a tin mine while walking through the tight tunnels with only a head torch to see.
 The site also features a museum which boasts an array of unique artefacts and exhibitions following the enthralling stories of Cornish miners at home and abroad.

 Situated near Gross Moor National Nature Reserve, Screech Owl Sanctuary is a great day out and educating too.
 Dedicated to help care and rehabilitate sick and injured owls and to teach visitors about the preservation needs of owl species throughout the UK.